 “No problem, Man!
 What are college buddies for anyways?
 A lot more than bumming booze before midterms!”
 Tom laughed and said his goodbyes.

 Putting down his phone, Jarlath accepted the stewardess’ second glass with a nod.
-How am I supposed to explain this to her … how do I explain why I waited this long?
+How am I supposed to tell her … how do I explain why I waited this long?
 “What a mess.”

 Tom sounded cheerful on the other end.
 “Yeah, after reading over the report about her breaking down a wall with her feet and shooting fire from her, quote, tail.
 I was able to get most all the charges disbanded by the Chief; he’s sending over the paperwork.
 I’ll meet you by the station.”